logo ASAP Utilities

 Joins several text strings into one text string.

-An easy alterative for the Excel =CONCATENATE() function.
+An easy alternative for the Excel =CONCATENATE() function.
 The benefit of this ASAP Utilities function:

 - You can specify a range to join, for example "A1:G1".

-- The number format of the values will be used.
-For example if a cell has the value "12.23072" and the number format is to display only one decimal then this function uses value as "12.2".
+- The numberformat of the values will be used.
+For example if a cell has the value "12.23072" and the number format is to display only one decimal then this function uses the value "12.2".

 - You only have to specify a delimiter once.